Student Registration Process

 Flexibility is key when studying abroad.
 Be sure to communicate your needs and, if necessary, consider alternative ways to meet them.
 You may consider:

-- the resources of your host country, which may not be the same as those of the US.
+- The resources of your host country, which may not be the same as those of the US.

-- your host country’s views on accessibility.
+- Your host country’s views on accessibility.

-- how legal regulations—both domestic and international—apply when you travel.
+- How legal regulations—both domestic and international—apply when you travel.

-- the cultural norms of your host country, which may be more or less accommodating of certain abilities.
+- The cultural norms of your host country, which may be more or less accommodating of certain abilities.

-- whether any prescription medications you need are allowed abroad.
+- Whether any prescription medications you need are allowed abroad.
 If your medication is not allowed in your host country, speak to your doctor about alternative/supplemental medications that you may take while abroad.

 If you plan to take part in a study abroad course or program, work with our office and with your program coordinator/instructor to assess how your accommodations may work while abroad.